NEXT STEPS AFTER PLACING ORDER

 Can I make other requests for the design?

 I welcome your feedback on design ideas.
-Keep in mind that the background will be relatively simple to focus on the pet, although I sometimes put in the edge of some furniture or other elements like grass or a favorite toy.
+Keep in mind that the background may need to be relatively simple to focus on the pet, although I sometimes put in the edge of some furniture or other elements like grass or a favorite toy.
 But if you see something that you want me to change in the initial sketch please let me know.
 Once I start painting, however, I am committed to the design.

 What about color preferences?